petros-d/docs/docs/cli-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## v0.2.8-beta

+Release date: August 31, 2021

+- Improvement: Bumped the default Astronomer Runtime version for projects to `3.0.0`
+- Improvement: Updated help text throughout the CLI
+- Improvement: Added a README file to example projects created with `astro dev init`

 ## v0.2.7-beta

 Release date: July 31, 2021